destonkmuo/WakePromo/README.md

 Voilà!
 The extension is now installed in your Chrome browser.

-How to Use
+## How to Use
 Once the extension is installed, just navigate to any YouTube video page, and WakePromo will automatically skip video promotions before the main content starts playing.

-# Screenshots
+## Screenshots

 Contribution
 We welcome contributions from the community!
-If you encounter any issues or have suggestions for improvements, feel free to create a pull request or open an issue.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue.

+## License
+This project is licensed under the **MIT License**.

 Happy skipping! 🚀🎉

-For more information or to report any issues, please visit our website or email us at wakepromo.extension@gmail.com
+For more information or to report any issues, please visit our website **https://www.wakepromo.com** or email us at **wakepromo.extension@gmail.com**.